 Casual men’s clothing during the 1910s was hardly what we think of as casual today.
 Men wore suits at all hours of the day for all occasions, even the poor.
-Most sports included wearing some form of suit or suit separates paired with knitwear in cool weather or in white for summer activities.
-Most upper-class casual attire was borrowed from the lower classes who in turn did their best to mimic upper-class formality.
-Men’s fashion during the Edwardian era was gradually moving towards a more relaxed or casual style, especially after WW1.
-It wasn’t anywhere near where it would be by the 1930s but it was, in the latter half of the 1910s, the beginning for new styles of suits, casual shirts, colorful sweaters, and two-tone shoes.
+Most sports included wearing some form of suit or suit separates paired with knitwear in cool weather, or in white for summer activities.
+Most upper-class casual attire was borrowed from the lower classes, who in turn did their best to mimic upper-class formality.
+Men’s fashion during the Edwardian era was gradually moving towards a more relaxed or casual style, especially after WWI.
+It wasn’t anywhere near where it would be by the 1930s, but it was, in the latter half of the 1910s, the beginning for new styles of suits, casual shirts, colorful sweaters, and two-tone shoes.

 Men’s Country Suits

-London was men’s fashion capital even for Americans.
-Even though Americans had little notion of what “country dress” was they favored the sportier more casual styles for watching and playing sports.
+London was the men’s fashion capital, even for Americans.
+Though Americans had little notion of what “country dress” was, they favored the sportier, more casual styles for watching and playing sports.
 The Norfolk suit was inspired by the hunting jacket worn by the Duke of Norfolk in the early eighteenth century.
-It had two box pleats down each side in front and back ending at a flapped patch pocket.
+It had two box pleats down each side in front and back, ending at a flapped patch pocket.
 The belted back or all around belt models were very popular and are highly collectible today.
-The Norfolk was first advertised in 1911 as a golf suit but worn for bicycling, croquet and horseback riding as well.
+The Norfolk was first advertised in 1911 as a golf suit but was worn for bicycling, croquet, and horseback riding as well.

 It was advertised as “a thoroughly serviceable suit for men who are young, either in years or in spirit, and who wish to be distinctly well dressed, even on their own outings.”